BoredAbhi/Jenkins-AWS-Behave-Tests/README.md

 # Jenkins CI/CD with AWS and Behave BDD Test Automation

 ### Description:
 This project demonstrates the setup of a scalable Jenkins CI/CD pipeline on AWS, utilizing an Auto Scaling Group (ASG), Application Load Balancer (ALB), and Docker containers.
 It showcases key AWS services like EC2, VPC, IAM, S3, and more, providing a robust and automated solution for continuous integration and delivery.
-The BDD code is a sample Behave project to test Jenkins intergration.
-It uses `requests` to hit an API and check if response is success.
+The BDD code is a Behave project to test Jenkins intergration.
+It uses `requests` to hit an API and check if response is successful.

 ### Cloudformation Template:
 ![cf-template](docs/aws-architecture.png)